+- Benchmark assessment conducted for bigeye

+- Benchmark assessment conducted for yellowfin

 - Indicators constructed for bigeye

-- Update assessment conducted for yellowfin

 - Indicators constructed for yellowfin

 - Indicators constructed for skipjack

 - The results of the bigeye assessment in 2018 were considered unreliable, and the assessment is being improved for the 2020 full assessment (Project H.1.a). - The model used for the assessment of yellowfin is unable to reconcile data that apparently carry contradictory signals about the status of the stock.
-A work plan for improving several aspects of the model, additional to Project H.1.b, was drafted.
+A work plan for improving several aspects of the model took place (Project H.1.b)

-SAC-10-06 Bigeye tuna: indicators of stock status
+SAC-11-05 Bigeye, yellowfin, and skipjack tuna: indicators of stock status

-SAC-10-07 Yellowfin tuna: update stock assessment
+SAC-11-06 Bigeye tuna: benchmark assessment

-SAC-10-08 Yellowfin tuna: indicators of stock status
+SAC-11-07 Yellowfin tuna: benchmark assessment